 V alues

-1 2 in education not in education
+1 in education 2 not in education

-F lags
+Flags

+1 filled

-1 -1 filled missing
+-1 missing

 The concept is whether the person is currently participating in an educational program.
 An educational program, as defined under ISCED-97, is "an array or sequence of educational activities, which are organised to accomplish a pre-determined objective or a specified set of educational tasks" (UNESCO, 1999, p.
 5).